kuixu/VRmol/README.md

 https://vrmol.net/index.html?id=2hyy&panelShow=1&mainMode=13&showSurface=1&surfaceOpc=1&surfaceType=1&colorMode=609&vmode=vr
 ```

-## Deploy VRmol on your own server
+## Deploy VRmol on your own server Using VRmol API Services

   - Download the code into the apache server web directory
   - Set `SERVERURL` as your URL (like https://example.com) at `libs/core.js`